ganeshhubale/swag-lab-ui-tests/README.md

-- This project uses has automated test scenarios for website - https://www.saucedemo.com/
+- This project has automated test scenarios for website - https://www.saucedemo.com/

 - Used Cypress automation framework with TypeScript programming language for automation